sweepai/sweep/CONTRIBUTING.md

 Use the provided issue template when creating a new issue.
 Fill in the template with as much detail as possible.
 The more detail you provide, the more likely that someone can help you.
 Alternatively, you can use Sweep to create a ticket for the problem first.
 Simply describe the issue or feature request, and Sweep will create a ticket for it.
 This can help you understand the problem better and guide you in manually solving it.
 You can also use Sweep to create tickets.
 Simply describe the issue or feature request, and Sweep will create a ticket for it.
-Use the provided issue template when creating a new issue.
-Fill in the template with as much detail as possible.
-The more detail you provide, the more likely that someone can help you.

 ## Submitting Pull Requests